LICENSED, INSURED & BONDED

 • Check your specific utility for additional programs

 How to apply: Some programs require application before installation.
 Work with qualified contractors like Dimatic Control who handle all rebate paperwork on your behalf.
-We ensure you receive every dollar of available incentives.
+We ensure you receive every available incentive.

 Take Action: Start Saving This Week